Aj1ya/BlogWebsite/README.md

 Blog website built using ejs, js , html and css

-version 1.3
+version 1.5

-# Removed unused template
-- removed index.html

-# Added compose template
+# Updated the compose.ejs template
-- added compose.ejs to the template and also included form to input content.
+- Updated the form to include title and post textarea